nsourlos/hippocampal_volume_quantification_in_AD/README.md

 2. A report.dcm file with a sample report
 3. Validation Plan, which can be found in the description below

-##Steps to run simulation
+## Steps to run simulation

 Before starting to work on the tasks in this workspace you should launch Orthanc and OHIF and here are the steps:
 1. Open a terminal and enter the following:
-> ‘bash launch_orthanc.sh’ or > ‘./launch_orthanc.sh’.
+> ‘bash launch_orthanc.sh’
+or
+> ‘./launch_orthanc.sh’
 Don't close this terminal
 2. Wait for it to complete, with the last line being something like W0509 05:38:21.152402 main.cpp:719] Orthanc has started and/or you can verify that Orthanc is working by running echoscu 127.0.0.1 4242 -v in a new terminal.
 3. Open a new terminal and enter the following
-> ‘bash launch_OHIF.sh’ or > ‘./launch_OHIF.sh’.
+> ‘bash launch_OHIF.sh’
+or
+> ‘./launch_OHIF.sh’
 Don't close this terminal
 4. Wait for it to complete, with the last line being something like
 @ohif/viewer: ? ?wdm?: Compiled with warnings.
 * OHIF should automatically open in a Chromium Web Browser but if not you can paste localhost:3005 into the address bar of a Chromium Window.